Skip to main content

 sophisticated assignment algorithms, but remains inefficient from an

-energy consumption viewpoint.
+energy and bandwidth consumption viewpoint.

 This document proposes a new Neighbor Discovery Option, namely the